-DISINFECTANTS AND DISINFECTION BYPRODUCTS MEASURED IN THE DISTRIBUTION SYSTEM
+DISINFECTANTS AND DISINFECTION BYPRODUCTS MEASURED IN THE DISTRIBUTION SYSTEM MRDI Highest Range of Date of Was MRDI or Typical

 Substance MRDLG MCLG MRDL MCL Highest Level Found Range of Levels Found Date of Sample Was MRDL or MCL Exceeded?
-Typical Source Chlorine 4 4 ppm 1.51 ppm 1.28 - 1.51 2020 No Added for disinfection Total Trihalomethanes 0 80 ppb LRAA=35 ppb 14 - 44 2020 No By-product of disinfection Total Haloacetic Acids 0 60 ppb LRAA=24 ppb 17 - 26 2020 No By-product of disinfection
+Typical Source Chlorine 4 4 ppm 1.48 ppm 1.23 - 1.48 2021 No Added for disinfection Total Trihalomethanes 0 80 ppb LRAA=28 ppb 12 - 35 2021 No By-product of disinfection Total Haloacetic Acids 0 60 ppb LRAA=22 ppb 12 - 27 2021 No By-product of disinfection

-\Compliance for Trihalomethanes and Haloacetic Acids are based on Locational Running Annual Averages (LRAA), not individual sample values.
-The calculated LRAA may include data from 2019 not reported on this table while range of levels found represents samples collected during 2020 only.
+^{}Compliance for Trihalomethanes and Haloacetic Acids are based on Locational Running Annual Averages (LRAA), not individual sample values.
+The calculated LRAA may include data from 2020 not reported on this table while range of levels found represents samples collected during 2021 only.

-COLIFORM BACTERIA MEASURED IN THE DISTRIBUTION SYSTEM Contaminant ontaminant MCLG TT Result Result Date of Sample Was TT exceeded?
-Typical Source Total Coliform NA Π No positive E. coli results 2020 No Naturally present in the environment
+COLIFORM BACTERIA MEASURED IN THE DISTRIBUTION SYSTEM Contaminant MCLG TT Result Date of Sample Was TT exceeded?
+Typical Source Total Coliform NA Π No positive E. coli results 2021 No Naturally present in the environment